e740554/pratham/README.md

 ekansh@pratham.se

 ## About Pratham
-Pratham is pioneering sustainable hydrogen production using innovative waste-to-value technology.
+Pratham (meaning "first" in Hindi, akin to Protium - Hydrogen's first isotope) is pioneering sustainable hydrogen production using innovative waste-to-value technology.
+Founded by Ekansh Sharma, Pratham transforms wastewater into ultra-pure water for green hydrogen production in water-scarce regions with high solar potential.

+## About HyGOAT
+HyGOAT (Hydrogen Guarantee of Origin, Accountability & Transparency) is a blockchain-based certification platform designed in accordance with India's Green Hydrogen Certification (GHCI) standards.
+It provides transparent, tamper-resistant verification of hydrogen production with real-time monitoring from sensors to certification.